Can You Reprogram Your Brain Like a Computer? Science Promises Exciting New Possibilities for Mental Health

 “It all comes together in the fourth step, which is the natural outcome of the first three.
 With a consistent way to replace the old behavior with the new, you begin to see old patterns as simple distractions.
 You devalue them as being completely worthless.
 Eventually the old thoughts begin to fade in intensity, the brain works better, and the automatic transmission in the brain begins to start working properly.

 Two very positive things happen.
 The first is that you’re happier, because you have control over your behavioral response to your thoughts and feelings.
 The second thing is that by doing that, you change the faulty brain chemistry.”

 Schwartz is convinced that his methods could be used to make change in any area of your life.
 “Since it has been scientifically demonstrated that the brain has been altered through the behavior change, it’s safe to say that you could do the same thing by altering responses to any number of other behaviors.”

 Do You Need to Change Your Mind, Change Your Brain, and Change Your Behavior?

-If someone you love is struggling with a serious behavior-related mental health issue, Resilience Teen Mental Health Treatment can help.
+If someone you love is struggling with a serious behavior-related mental health issue, Discovery Mood can help.
 Cognitive behavior therapy and other successful coping strategies are integrated in our multi-faceted approach to treat teens and adolescents for bipolar disorder, anxiety, depression, eating disorders, and other disorders.
 Our personalized behavior modification programs have been helping families find the way to long-lasting recovery for more than 18 years.